thephez/docs-core/docs/reference/p2p-network-data-messages.md

 It's easier to understand how to create a [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) after you understand how to parse an already-created message, so we recommend you read the parsing section above first.

-Create a complete merkle tree with <<glossary:TXIDs>> on the bottom row and all the other hashes calculated up to the <<glossary:merkle root>> on the top row.
+Create a complete merkle tree with [TXIDs](../resources/glossary.md#transaction-identifiers) on the bottom row and all the other hashes calculated up to the [merkle root](../resources/glossary.md#merkle-root) on the top row.
 For each transaction that matches the filter, track its TXID node and all of its ancestor nodes.

 ![Example Of Creating A MerkleBlock Message](https://dash-docs.github.io/img/dev/animated-en-merkleblock-creation.gif)

-Start processing the tree with the <<glossary:merkle root>> node.
+Start processing the tree with the [merkle root](../resources/glossary.md#merkle-root) node.
 The table below describes how to process both TXID nodes and non-TXID nodes based on whether the node is a match, a match ancestor, or neither a match nor a match ancestor.

 |                                      | TXID Node                                                              | Non-TXID Node
 |--------------------------------------|------------------------------------------------------------------------|----